The Best Motivational Podcasts

 The Power Hour

-For a motivational podcast with a difference, The Power Hour podcast has a very simple, yet useful concept: dedicating one hour each day to improving yourself and your life.
-Each weekly episode sees host Adrienne Herbert speak to healthcare specialists, coaches, creatives, innovators and more about their routines and habits with the aim of bringing some of those ideas and applying them to our own lives.
+For a motivational podcast with a difference, The Power Hour podcast offers a very simple, yet useful concept: dedicating one hour each day to improving yourself and your life.
+Host Adrienne Herbert speaks to healthcare specialists, coaches, creatives, innovators and more each week about their routines and habits, aiming to highlight their ideas and apply them to our own lives.
 Motivation is the name of the game here, so if you’re looking to change career, pen a novel or train to run a marathon, the Power Hour podcast wants to help you achieve it.
-The hour-long lengths make it both detailed and easily digestible to apply to your everyday life easily.
+The hour-long lengths make it both detailed and easily digestible to apply to your everyday life.

 The Diary of a CEO